Habitat Jam: The Jam solution

 IBM provided an Internet-based, collaborative environment that could accommodate up to 100,000 participants worldwide.
 The IBM team customized the Jam application, hosted Habitat Jam, provided advice and guidance to the World Urban Forum organization, analyzed the data collected, participated at the conference, and assisted in public relations and marketing activities.
 IBM had used online Jams internally since 2001 to enable global collaboration among IBMers.
-IBM's home-grown Jams are one of the business world's prime examples of collaborative innovation.

 About UN-HABITAT

 UN-HABITAT is the United Nations agency for human settlements.
 It is mandated by the UN General Assembly to promote socially and environmentally sustainable towns and cities, with the goal of providing adequate shelter for all.